jder/wasmtime-py/CONTRIBUTING.md

 You'll need to acquire a [Wasmtime] installation.
 The `wasmtime-py` package expects your platform's shared library to exist at `wasmtime/{host}/_{library}`.
-You can download the latest development version of Wasmtime by running a script in the top-level directory of the package's source (this is what CI does):
+You can download the latest known-compatible version of Wasmtime by running a script in the top-level directory of the package's source (this is what CI does):

 [wasmtime]: https://wasmtime.dev/